-The mythical tale of Romulus and Remus has all the makings of a modern day epic.
+The statue portrays characters from the mythical tale of Romulus and Remus and has all the makings of a modern day epic.
 The twins were sons of Mars, the god of war, and Rhea Silvia, daughter of King Numitor of Alba Longa.
 King Numitor was overthrown by his brother, Amulius, who then ordered Romulus and Remus to be cast into the Tiber River.
 They were rescued by a she-wolf who cared for them until a herdsman found and raised them.
 Romulus and Remus grew and after

 reclaiming Alba Longa for King Numitor, the brothers began plans for a city near the site of their rescue on the banks of the Tiber.
 During a quarrel over the city’s name, Romulus killed Remus.
 He then built the city giving it his name.

 The statue’s first years in Georgia’s Rome were not without controversy.
 While most people appreciated the statue and considered it a work of art, many others were offended by it and felt it was shocking and not something to be viewed by ladies and children.
 Often, when important events were scheduled at the City Auditorium, the twins were diapered and the wolf was draped.

 In 1933, one of the twins-no one ever knew whether it was Romulus or Remus – was kidnapped from the pedestal.
 Neither kidnapper nor the twin was ever found, but through the efforts of the Rome Rotary Club and the International Rotary, another twin was sent from Italy to replace the missing one.